 In Weaviate v1.17, we introduce a search operator called

-bm25, which performs a case-insensitive keyword search, then ranks the results using the BM25F ranking function - Best Match 25 with Extension to Multiple Weighted Fields, a variant of BM25 that considers documents as having multiple fields (title, can take into account different weights for different properties (fields) of the document, in order to produce more accurate results.
+bm25, which performs a case-insensitive keyword search, then ranks the results using the BM25F ranking function - Best Match 25 with Extension to Multiple Weighted Fields, a variant of BM25 that can take into account different weights for different properties (fields) of the document, in order to produce more accurate results.